2023 British Columbia Income Tax Calculator

 Surrey BC V3T 5E6

-It’s as critical to choose a reputable courier service as it is to make sure all documents are correctly addressed.
-This ensures that your documents reach the Canada Revenue Agency securely and on time.
+It’s very important to pick a good courier service.
+You also need to make sure all documents have the right address.
+This will help your papers get to the Canada Revenue Agency safely and on time.

 Special Case Addresses

-Some circumstances call for different mailing addresses.
-For instance, f you’re a non-resident or filing a non-resident tax return, paper file your income tax return to:
+Some situations need different mailing addresses.
+If you are not a resident or filing a tax return for non-residents, send your income tax return on paper to:

 International tax and non-resident enquiries